nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Expected: The previous command that you undone has been redone.
 Note that this is because all inputs after the redo command is ignored.

 ### Exiting sprINT
-Before each test scenario, ensure that sprINT application is launched and opened on your device.

-1. Exiting sprINT
-    1. Prerequisites: sprINT's main window is launched and opened.
+Prerequisites: sprINT's main window is launched and opened.
-   2. Test case: `exit` <br>
+1. Test case 1: `exit` <br>
    Expected: The sprINT application will close.
-   3. Test case: `exit [keyword]`, where keyword can be any combination of characters. <br>
+2. Test case 2: `exit [keyword]`, where keyword can be any combination of characters. <br>
    Expected: The sprINT application will close.
 By default, only the first expression in the input is recognised as the command.
 In this case, it is `exit`.
-   4. Test case: `exit1234`. <br>
+3. Test case 3: `exit1234`. <br>
    Expected: sprINT application remains open.
 In this case, the first expression is recognised as `exit1234`, which is an invalid command.
  Error message `Unknown command` will be displayed in the status message.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>